Peter Jennings

-Life and career

-Early life
+Early life and education

 Jennings was born on July 29, 1938, in Toronto, Ontario; he and his younger sister Sarah were children of Elizabeth (née Osborne) and Charles Jennings, a prominent radio broadcaster for the Canadian Broadcasting Corporation (CBC).
 Jennings started his broadcasting career at the age of nine, hosting Peter's People, a half-hour, Saturday morning, CBC Radio show for kids.
 His father was on a business trip to the Middle East when the show debuted; upon returning, Charles Jennings, who harbored a deep dislike of nepotism, was outraged to learn that the network had put his son on the air.

-When Jennings was 11 he began attending Trinity College School in Port Hope, Ontario, where he excelled in sports.
+When Jennings was 11 years old, he began attending Trinity College School in Port Hope, Ontario, where he excelled in sports.
 After the CBC moved his father to its Ottawa headquarters in the early 1950s, Jennings transferred to Lisgar Collegiate Institute.
 He struggled academically, and Jennings later surmised that it was out of "pure boredom" that he failed 10th grade and dropped out.
 "I loved girls," he said.
 "I loved comic books.
 And for reasons I don't understand, I was pretty lazy."
 Jennings then briefly attended Carleton University, where he says he "lasted about 10 minutes" before dropping out.
 He also attended the University of Ottawa.